-FORMAT [75] This serves as the format selector in all multi-format panning modes.
+FORMAT Rotary This serves as the format selector in all multi-format panning modes.
 The following selections are possible: L-R, LCR, LCRS, 5.1, EX, and 7.1.

-CENTER On/Off [76] On/off selector for center channel use.

-CENTER [77] Center channel percentage control; 0% = no center channel use (phantom center), 100% = center channel fully active.

-FRONT L-R [78] This parameter controls the front panning between the left, (left-center), (center), (right-center), and right channels in 1° steps.
+CENTER On/Off On/off selector for center channel use.
+CENTER Rotary Center channel percentage control; $0\%$ = no center channel use (phantom center), $100\%$ = center channel fully active.
+FRONT L-R Rotary This parameter controls the front panning between the left, (left-center), (center), (right-center), and right channels in $1^{\circ}$ steps.
 The contribution to the center channel is determined by the CENTER control.

-BACK L-R [79] This parameter controls panning between the left and right surround channels.

-F-B [80] This front/back parameter provides panning between front channels (LCR) and the rear channels (left and right surround) in 60 increments.

-LFE On/Off [81] On/off control for the Low Frequency Effects channel.
+BACK L-R Rotary This parameter controls panning between the left and right surround chan- nels.
+F-B Rotary This front/back parameter provides panning between front channels (LCR) and the rear channels (left and right surround) in 60 increments.
+LFE On/Off On/off control for the Low Frequency Effects channel.

-LFE LEVEL [82] LFE level control from MUTE (i.e. $-\infty$ dB) to +10 dB.
+LFE LEVEL Rotary LFE level control from MUTE (i.e. $-\infty$ dB) to +10 dB.
 Within this section, no filtering is applied to the signal fed to the LFE bus.

-PANARND On/Off [83] This key activates the unique Pan-Around function around all selected loudspeakers (depending on format) in a circular fashion.

-PANARND [84] This is a single-knob function that provides an easy-to-use pan setting ning between all channels or the front channels only.
+PANARND On/Off This key activates the unique Pan-Around function PANARND Rotary This is a single-knob function that provides an easy-to-use pan setting around all selected loudspeakers (depending on format) in a circular fashion.
+DIVERGE Off/Front/All Divergence mode selector.
+The divergence function can be applied to panning between all channels or the front channels only.
 The key toggles between OFF, FRNT, and ALL.

-DIVERGE Off/Front/All [85] Divergence mode selector.
-The divergence function can be applied to pan-

-DIVERGE [86]

-The divergence function is used to bleed portions of sound from the panned output to the other speakers.
+DIVERGE Rotary The divergence function is used to bleed portions of sound from the panned output to the other speakers.
 For example, if the divergence is active and set to 100%, the LR control will act as a traditional L/R pan pot (assuming there is no center channel contribution).
 Panning to full left will result in full attenuation of the right channel.
 If the divergence is then set to 50%, one half of the left channel signal strength will be bled into the right channel (without effecting the left channel).
 With the divergence control set to 1%, equal signal will be fed to both channels and the LR pan pot will have no effect.
 Divergence values are as follows: 1%, 2%, 3%, 4%, 5%, 10%, 15%, 20%, 25%, 30%, 35%, 40%, 45%, 50%, 60%, 70%, 80%, 90%, 100%.
 Careful use of this control may have the effect of increasing the size of the mix "sweet spot", particularly for large auditoria.
 Misuse of this control may result in essentially mono panning.